 - Communicate to stakeholders how your computer vision solution relates to their problem

-When precision and recall perform adequately
+Evaluating precision and recall in context

 A solution can only be measured relative to the problem it solves.
 Does an infinite energy solution with no feasible implementation solve the energy crisis?